-During the year the Company entered into a service arrangement with related entities Australian United Pharmaceuticals Pty Ltd and Australian Health Industry Co.
-Pty Ltd. The amount payable at 30 June 2019 to these entities is \$120,450 and \$150,563 respectively.
-The total amount of the services during the year totalled \$246,375.
+The Company has entered into a service arrangement with related entities Australian United Pharmaceuticals Pty Ltd and Australian Health Industry Co.
+Pty Ltd.

 The Company has subleased its premises from a related party, Australian Health Industry Co.
 Pty Ltd. Australian Health Industry Co.
 Pty Ltd is party to the master lease with the landlord.
 The amount paid by the Company under the its sublease is based on the same square metre rate of the master lease multiplied by the portion of the premises occupied by the Company.
-The total rent paid or payable during the year is \$96,120.